acuvity/mcp-servers-registry/mcp-server-graphlit/README.md

 Ingests messages from Slack channel into Graphlit knowledge base.
     Accepts Slack channel name and an optional read limit for the number of messages to ingest.
     Requires environment variable to be configured: SLACK_BOT_TOKEN.
     Executes asynchronously, creates Slack feed, and returns the feed identifier.
+Optionally creates a recurring feed that checks for new content every 15 minutes when 'recurring' is set to true.
 ```

 **Parameter**: